-Now that you have your cucumber plants growing, they will so begin to flower and then, wow…..all the sudden you have cukes!!
+Now that you have your cucumber plants growing, they will soon begin to flower and then, wow…..all of a sudden you have lots of cukes!
 And, then more, and more and even more……..remember the 10 minutes that it takes to load your small dehydrator.
 This is a very worthwhile endeavor!!!

 Seasoned Cucumber Crisps